Discover the Wonderful World of Bubble Tea: Your Complete Guide

 What are tapioca boba made of?

 Tapioca boba are made from sweet cassava flour.
-Traditionally it takes around 1 hour and half to cook.
-TeaJoy’s instant tapioca requires no cooking and has a nice chewy texture with caramelly brown sugar taste.
+Traditionally, they take around 1.5 hours to cook.
+TeaJoy’s instant tapioca requires no cooking and has a nice chewy texture with a caramel‑like brown sugar taste.

 What are popping boba made of?

-Popping boba are little balls filled with fruit juice and the shell is made from xanthan gum.
+Popping boba are little balls filled with fruit juice.
+The shell is made from xanthan gum, which bursts when you bite.

-Most fruit bubble tea is plant based and milk tea usually has dairy.
-All TeaJoy products are plant based unless stated otherwise.
+Most fruit bubble tea is plant‑based, while milk tea usually contains dairy.
+All TeaJoy products are plant‑based unless stated otherwise.

 Does bubble tea have a lot of sugar?